hungaikev/faq/src/main/scala/com/lightbend/faq/streams/articles/README.md

 ```

-For ```mapAsync``` - See more in the [Java documentation](http://doc.akka.io/docs/akka/current/java/stream/stages-overview.html#mapasync ) or the [Scala documentation](http://doc.akka.io/docs/akka/current/scala/stream/stages-overview.html#mapasync ).
+For `mapAsync` - See more in the [Java](http://doc.akka.io/docs/akka/current/java/stream/stages-overview.html#mapasync ) or the [Scala documentation](http://doc.akka.io/docs/akka/current/scala/stream/stages-overview.html#mapasync ).

-For ```mapAsyncUnordered``` - See more in the [Java documentation](http://doc.akka.io/docs/akka/current/java/stream/stages-overview.html#mapasyncunordered ) or the [Scala documentation](http://doc.akka.io/docs/akka/current/scala/stream/stages-overview.html#mapasyncunordered).
+For `mapAsyncUnordered` - See more in the [Java](http://doc.akka.io/docs/akka/current/java/stream/stages-overview.html#mapasyncunordered ) or the [Scala documentation](http://doc.akka.io/docs/akka/current/scala/stream/stages-overview.html#mapasyncunordered).

 ###  How to do Throttling in Akka Streams.

-When building a streaming application and the upstream exceeds the specified rate the ```throttle``` element can
+When building a streaming application and the upstream exceeds the specified rate the `throttle` element can
 fail the stream or shape the stream by pack pressuring.
-Throttling with Akka Streams API is as easy as adding a ```throttle``` element and add specific number of elements per time unit.
+Throttling with Akka Streams API is as easy as adding a `throttle` element and add specific number of elements per time unit.

 ```scala